jeffvance/kube_vol_provisioning/README.md

 mypod      172.17.0.3                                  f21-3/    name=frontendhttp   Running   25 minutes
                         myfrontend      fedora/nginx                                 Running   24 minutes
 ```
-The nginx pod ("mypod") is running on the "f21-3" node with an ip address of 172.17.0.3, and the httpd pod ("my-httpd") is running on "f21-2" with an ip address of 172.17.0.4.
+The nginx pod ("mypod") is running on the "f21-3" node with an ip address of 172.17.0.3, while the httpd pod ("my-httpd") is running on the "f21-2" node with an ip address of 172.17.0.4.

-First, on one of the RHGS storage nodes we see that the volume ("HadoopVol") is mounted on "/mnt/glusterfs/HadoopVol", and that we've created a file there named "index.html":
+First, on any one of the RHGS storage nodes we see that the volume ("HadoopVol") is mounted on "/mnt/glusterfs/HadoopVol", and that we've created a file there named "index.html":
 ```
 ssh rhs-1.vm #192.168.122.21